Educator Burnout Therapy in Olathe & Online Across Kansas

 • Your patience is thinner than it used to be

-• You feel responsible for everything — students, families, systems
+• You feel responsible for everything — students, families, and an unrealistic system

 Burnout in education isn’t a personal failure.
 It’s often the result of chronic stress, emotional labor, and unrealistic expectations placed on teachers year after year.

-Therapy can be a place where you get support — without having to be the strong one.
+Therapy can be a place where you get support — without having to be the support.

 Why Burnout Is So Common for Teachers

-• Navigating pressure with limited time and resources
+• Navigating societal pressure with limited resources and support, which are ever-decreasing

 Over time, this level of responsibility can overwhelm your nervous system.
 Burnout isn’t about not loving your job enough — it’s about being human in a system that rarely slows down.